This post is also available in: Dutch

 Tip 2: Climbing the Leaning Tower of Pisa

-The Leaning Tower of Pisa was once built to be the bell tower of the huge cathedral next to it.
+The Leaning Tower of Pisa was originally constructed as the bell tower of the nearby cathedral.
 It took 200 years to build the tower.
 Over the years, the tower became increasingly crooked – hence the name Leaning Tower of Pisa.
 In the 90s, the Italians stabilized the Tower of Pisa.

 In the Piazza dei Miracoli, you have the best view of the Tower of Pisa and you can also photograph it most beautifully.
 Many people try to do this as creatively as possible by pretending to push it over or capture it like an ice cream.
 At a stall, I pay a euro for an empty cone and then make several brave attempts.

 Once in the tower, I realize how much the Tower of Pisa actually leans.
 Due to the intensive use, the marble stairs are hollow and smooth.
-If you have difficulty walking, climbing the Leaning Tower is not a good idea.
-Even with a fear of heights, it may not be that smart.
+If you have difficulty walking, climbing the Leaning Tower is not advisable.
+Even with a fear of heights, it may not be the smartest move.
 I, for one, suffer from it quite a bit during the climb, but even more so when I’m on top of the Leaning Tower.
 I cling to the wall and hardly dare to stand.
 The view of the huge duomo is fantastic though.
 Perhaps even more impressive than the tower itself, but I find it terrifying to be up here.

 How high is the Tower of Pisa?